MSc Finance and InvestmentFind a programme

 Unit availability is subject to staffing and timetable constraints.
 Please note: the number of available places on some units may be capped.

-The MSc is completed with a research-based dissertation.
+The final part of the MSc is a research-based dissertation.
 This involves identifying and analysing a research question in finance under the guidance of a member of staff.
 The dissertation gives you an opportunity to explore an original problem, source and process the relevant financial data, analyse that data and learn to draw appropriate conclusions.
 The results are presented in a final report of up to 15,000 words.

 See international equivalent qualifications on the International Office website.